-Currently there are over 5,000 sub-districts in Thailand that do not have a church.
-The population in all of these sub-districts is about 44 million people.
-There is a need for dedicated Christians to leave their home and go live in these communities to share Christ and establish churches.
+There is also a need for dedicated Christians to leave their home and go live in these communities to share Christ and establish churches.
 They don’t have to be foreign missionaries, although they can be.
 They could be Thai, or Thai nationals from ethnic minorities.
 New churches have more converts than older churches.
 The presence of a church in a community means that people in that community have the opportunity to hear, discuss, and see the gospel.
-The more workers there are, who are deployed into these sub-districts without churches, the more likely it is that the growth rate will be sustained and increase.